Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

-It is not clear if the superiority of the AIC-1 model results are due to the use of our PCA based indicators or our model selection procedure or both.
-To investigate this we also applied our model selection procedure in the case of the normalized flux and BIS indicators.
-We again found the five best AIC, BIC, and CV ranked models, though we only plot a selection in Figure \ref{fig:rajpaul_power}.
-We write, for example, ``R-AIC-3" to mean the model ranked third by AIC in the case of the normalized flux and BIS indicators used by \citetalias{rajpaul2015gaussian}.
-The R-CV-3 model (dark red ``x" symbols) is the top performing model, though several other models have very similar performance.
-The model performs substantially better than the \citetalias{rajpaul2015gaussian} model and indeed comparably to the AIC-1 model for our stellar activity indicators (blue circles).
-The R-CV-3 model and the maximum likelihood estimates of its coefficients are given in Table \ref{tab:rcv2_fit}.
-Interestingly, the model uses the extra GP components $Z_1$ and $Z_2$.
-Investigation showed that $Z_1$ and $Z_2$ are needed in order to capture the \citetalias{rajpaul2015gaussian} indicators, which do not have the same level of symmetry as our PCA based indicators (in particular, the BIS minima are not as low as the maxima are high, see the right panel of Figure \ref{fig:rajpaul_power}).
-The left of Figure \ref{fig:rajpaul_power} also shows the detection power for the R-AIC-3 model (pink ``+" symbols), which is the best performing R-AIC model identified.
-This model performs poorly compared with the R-CV-3 model, but still considerably better than the \citetalias{rajpaul2015gaussian} model.
-The R-AIC-3 model again makes use of the extra GP component $Z_2$.
-The models that only use $X(t)$ and its first two derivatives fit poorly to stellar activity data, including the \citetalias{rajpaul2015gaussian} model (see their Figure 3).
+It is unclear if the superiority of the AIC-1 model in the case of large spots is due to our PCA based indicators or our model selection procedure or both.
+To investigate this we applied our model selection procedure in the case of the normalized flux and BIS indicators.
+We again found the five best $\overline{\Delta\text{AIC}}$, $\overline{\Delta\text{BIC}}$, and $\overline{\Delta\text{CV}}$ ranked models.
+The top performing model in terms of detection threshold was that ranked second by $\overline{\Delta\text{AIC}}$, which we denote by R-AIC-2.
+Figure \ref{fig:rajpaul_power_tau7} shows the detection power of the R-AIC-2 model (green diamonds) and its detection power in the case of a large spot (dark green squares).
+The R-AIC-2 model performs similarly to the AIC-1 model in both cases, and substantially better than the \citetalias{rajpaul2015gaussian} model in the case of large spots.
+The R-AIC-2 model and the maximum likelihood estimates of its coefficients are given in Table \ref{tab:rcv3_fit} in Appendix \ref{app:rcv3_paras}.